emc-openstack/vnx-direct-driver/README_ISCSI.md

 ### Install EMC VNX iSCSI driver

-EMC VNX iSCSI driver provided in the installer package consists of 3 python files:
+EMC VNX iSCSI driver provided in the installer package consists of two python files:

         emc_vnx_cli.py
         emc_cli_iscsi.py
-        queueworker.py

-Copy the 3 files above to the `cinder/volume/drivers/emc/` directory of the OpenStack node(s) where cinder-volume is running.
+Copy the two files above to the `cinder/volume/drivers/emc/` directory of the OpenStack node(s) where cinder-volume is running.

 ### Register with VNX